graygnuorg/sargon/README.md

 * `sargonAllowPrivileged` (single)

-  The word `TRUE` if the users are allowed to create privileged containers.
+  The word `TRUE` if the object allows creation of privileged containers.
   `FALSE` otherwise.

 * `sargonMaxMemory` (single)

-  Limit on memory usage.
+  Maximum size of the memory the container is allowed to use.
 The value is an integer optionally suffixed with `K`, `M`, or `G` (case-insensitive).

 * `sargonMaxKernelMemory` (single)